FACTS & ALLEGATIONS:

 Martha Doe, 50, Felicia Public, 31, Carolyn Smith, 52, and Alexandria Jones, 6, were passengers in a 1998 Ford Explorer SUV when the vehicle’s left rear Cooper Sentry AP Sport R/V tire experienced a tread separation and failure.
 The driver lost control of the SUV, which rolled over.
 Public and Smith were ejected from the vehicle, and Doe was partially ejected.

 Doe suffered a diffuse subarchonoid hemorrhage, a C5-6 laminar fracture, a right maxillary fracture, and an avulsion laceration injury to the scalp.
-She continues to suffer form headaches and memory and vision problems.
+She continues to suffer from headaches and memory and vision problems.
 Public suffered a concussion; a laceration of the right patellar area, a fracture of the right distal tibia, sprains of the cervical, thoratic and lumbar spine, bilateral shoulder sprains and bilateral knee sprains.
 Wizer suffered head trauma, a left eye hemorrhage, a fracture to her right pinky finger and a right chest wall contusion.

 Jones suffered abdominal abrasions from her seat belt and continues to suffer from headaches.